Arizona Trail hikers no longer hike on road in Pine

 Payson Roundup (May 11, 2021) by Michele Nelson

-After six months, a grant, a donation, and hundreds of volunteer hours, the Arizona Trail Association has completed a re-route of one of the most hated portions of the Arizona Trail — Passage 25.
+After six months, a grant, a donation, and hundreds of volunteer hours, the Arizona Trail Association has completed a re-route of one of the most disliked portions of the Arizona Trail — Passage 25.

 The Arizona Trail marches up the middle of Arizona.
 It starts in the south at the Mexican border, then ends in the north at the Utah border.